jacobmenick/sampling/README.md

-Sample from distributions in javascript.
+Sample from distributions in javascript (on the client side).
 Currently supported:

 - Bernoulli
 - Binomial